-The objective of this report is to assess the interaction of the HVDC cable system on this co-located infrastructure (CI) for the project.
+The objective of this report is to assess the interaction of the HVDC cable system on this co-located infrastructure (CI) for Package 1A - Putnam to Dresden.

 1.2 EXECUTIVE SUMMARY

 The selection of the topology and design of the CHPE interconnector and the associated configuration of the underground DC cables, have been taken into account when assessing the potential interference effects on other co-located utility services.
 The effects considered are: